-How decimal odds work
+How to read decimal odds

 A higher number means that you’ll receive more money for a bet, but it also means the probability of winning the bet is lower.

-They are used in Europe (except for the UK and Ireland), Australia, New Zealand, Singapore, and Canada.
+Decimal odds are used in Europe (except for the UK and Ireland), Australia, New Zealand, Singapore, and Canada.

 At the moment of writing this article, there are several UEFA Champions League matches featured in many online sportsbooks.

 Manchester United (Man Utd) will welcome Young Boys to Old Trafford, and that’s expected to be an easy win for Man Utd players.

 Manchester United is one of the most popular football teams in history, even though this season isn’t their best overall.
 Still, they are one of the best teams in the English Premier League hosting a match against Young Boys, a long-time leader in the Swiss Super League.
 Regardless of how dominant Young Boys are in Switzerland, they are still an underdog compared to Manchester United, especially because they are playing away from home.